Skip to footer content

 Public Sub ProcessJob()

-' Your background job logic, recurring job or multiple jobs
+' Background job logic, can be a recurring job or multiple jobs

 Console.WriteLine("Background job is running...")